 This article will detail Nagash, a powerful hero belonging to the Grand Alliance Death who can be used in any army from that alliance.
 We will start from its lore, going into detail of its rules and seeing its usefulness in the armies it belongs to.

-For a complete run-down of the different armies available in Age of Sigmar, consult our army overview article.
+For a complete run-down of the different armies available in Age of Sigmar, consult our Age of Sigmar army overview article.

 In this article we will refer often to Matched Play and other technical terms like allegiance abilities, command points, army roles in building a list, core battalions, Endless Spells/Invocations, etc. We assume the reader will be knowledgeable with those terms, otherwise please refer to the relevant guides for more details.